 Music artists Nas and Pusha T are two of many investors in Audius, a startup streaming platform that Rolling Stone has pinned as the next rival to Spotify.
 At three years old, Audius is a new blockchain-based music streaming service built for all musicians, promising to give back power to the artists.
 The platform is owned and run by an open-source community of artists fans and developers, and has its own crypto token AUDIO.
 Already the platform has passed 5.3 million users as of July 2021 and is unique in the fact that artists and users can earn tokens through frequent use of the platform.

 The likes of Spotify have experienced huge success over the years with the dominance and popularity of streaming and subscription-based platforms.
-Spotify might offer an affordable solution for users to listen to their favourite artists but often are reported to pay artists very little in return.
+Spotify might offer an affordable solution for users to listen to their favorite artists but often are reported to pay artists very little in return.
 Furthermore, the music streaming market is predicted to be worth around $37bn by 2030, so here lies an opportunity for rivals to enter – particularly those implementing solutions to put creators and artists first (like Audius plans to do).

 Creator-Owned Streaming Platform On The Rise: Nebula

 Nebula launched in 2019 as a creator-owned streaming service that is positioned as a place to experiment, explore and produce tailored content to specific audiences.
-The platform is a way fans can directly support their favourite creators through a monthly subscription which will provide access to exclusive content, with no pre-roll ads and no complex platform algorithm.
+The platform is a way fans can directly support their favorite creators through a monthly subscription which will provide access to exclusive content, with no pre-roll ads and no complex platform algorithm.

 Nebula appears to draw upon the downsides of YouTube from both the creator and viewer’s perspective.
 For example, a huge issue at the moment, on YouTube, is subscribers missing recent uploads from creators, even when notifications are turned on.
 Furthermore, it feels like more and more ads are flooding the platform, causing users to turn to ad blockers to simply enjoy content uninterrupted.
 Ads on YouTube are also a notoriously unreliable source of revenue for creators, so offering subscription-based alternatives does serve as a better way fans can support creators, rather than sitting through a number of ad rolls that equate to very little ad revenue in the first place.